ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-clickhouse-connect-sink.md

 - connection details: hostname (**required**) and port (optional)
 - user credentials: password (**required**) and username (optional)
+- connector class: `com.clickhouse.kafka.connect.ClickHouseSinkConnector` (**required**)
+- topics or topics.regex: the Kafka topics to poll - topic names must match table names (**required**)
+- key and value converters: set based on the type of data on your topic.
+Required if not already defined in worker config.

 The full table of configuration options: